As always, January is rather bleak when it comes to pre-race horse trading, mainly because liquidity within the markets is extremely limited.

 It does afford me the opportunity to relax and focus on other areas though, tennis being one of them and website development another.

 Here’s a quick overview of what’s changed recently:

 If you’re new to trading, you’ll probably find this time of year a little bit more difficult.
 It may even prove a little confusing.
 Particularly, if you’re trying to scalp a few ticks the betting markets.
-This is largely down to reduced betting, liquidity and flow of money within the horse racing markets, which is of course a by-product of poorer quality racing with less public interest.
-Quite frankly, there’s not a lot you can do about it apart from reduce the stakes, ride it out and remain calm and consistent.
-Something that most new traders find extremely hard, especially when you’ve just experienced some jam packed markets over the festive period.
+This is largely down to reduced betting, liquidity and flow of money within the horse racing markets, which is, of course, a by-product of poorer quality racing with the less public interest.
+Quite frankly, there’s not a lot you can do about it apart from reducing the stakes, ride it out and remain calm and consistent.
+Something that most new traders find extremely hard, especially when you’ve just experienced some jam-packed markets over the festive period.